 Adelaide’s most popular walking trail is even better – and safer – than before.
 Here’s what you can expect.

 The trail is rated Grade 4.
-It starts at Waterfall Gully in Adelaide’s eastern suburbs and is in the Cleland Conservation Park.
+It starts at Waterfall Gully in Adelaide’s eastern suburbs and is in the Cleland National Park.

 Its attractiveness is no surprise; you can challenge yourself (or not!) on the hike and there are cafes at each end, scenic waterfalls in between and stunning views of the city at the summit.